 ARK-LSAMP Grant - administered through the National Science Foundation (NSF).
 This grant is for minority students in Science, Technology, Engineering, and Mathematics (STEM) areas.
 The program consists of a summer academy, mentoring, and research internships for students.
 The Arkansas Louis Stokes Alliance for Minority Participation (ARKLSAMP) is a collaborative alliance of eight Arkansas institutions, with the goal of increasing the pool of graduates in STEM Disciplines.
-For more information, contact the Office of College Affairs.
+For more information, contact the SEARK Technical Studies Office, 870-543-5931.

 ARK Future Grant - The purpose of this grant is to increase the education and skills of Arkansas’s workforce in an affordable manner.
 The grant applies to students enrolled in Science, Technology, Engineering and Math (STEM) or regional high demand areas of study.
 The grant will cover tuition and fees for qualifying certificate and Associate degree programs at Arkansas’ public institutions for eligible students.
 The grant is available on a first come, first serve basis.
 For more information, contact the Arkansas Department of Higher Education, 501-371-2050.

 ARK Workforce Challenge - The Workforce Challenge Scholarship was created in the 2017 legislative session and is funded by lottery revenue.
 The purpose of the scholarship is for workforce training in high demand areas of healthcare, information technology, and industry.
 Classes are not limited to credit-bearing programs.
 Non-credit, workforce-training classes.
 For more information, contact the Arkansas Department of Higher Education, 501-371-2050.